 Opiates are a group of powerful drugs derived from the poppy plant and that contain opium or a natural or synthetic derivative of opium.
 Opiate drugs act as depressants in the central nervous system and are typically used to alleviate pain or induce sleep, and can lead to a strong Opiate Addiction or Opioid Abuse.

 Opiates function in the body by attaching to opioid receptors that are found in the brain, spinal cord, and gastrointestinal tract.
 In doing so, opiates are able to block the transmission of pain messages and are able to alter the manner in which a person experience pain.

 Opiates also activate the neurotransmitters in the reward system of the brain, resulting in euphoric like effects.
 All opiate medications are prescribed by a doctor, usually with intentions of managing pain or for pain relieving effects.

-Because the effects from opiates are short term, an addiction can easily develop in attempt to continuously experience the side effects.
+Because the effects of opiates are short term, an addiction can easily develop in an attempt to continuously experience the side effects.
 Opiates can be derived naturally or can be man-made.
 Naturally occurring opiates include morphine, codeine, and opium.

 Opioids, which are synthetic substances that mimic opiates, include drugs such as Oxycodone, Fentanyl, Dilaudid, Demerol, Darvon, Methadon, and Vicodin.

 The following are some of the most common types of opiates:

 - Codeine – Used to treat pain, typically in combination with other medication.
 Found in very small amounts in the opium poppy.